-Bright and lively atmosphere greets you at Chichester College.
-Buzz of student chat mingles with music in the reception area, a large sign welcomes all comers in a multitude of languages and a banner proudly declares that A Level passes are at 99%.
+A bright and lively atmosphere greets you at Chichester College.
+The buzz of student chat mingles with music in the reception area, a large sign welcomes all comers in a multitude of languages and a banner proudly declares that A Level passes are at 99%.
 Painting and textiles work catches the eye and it’s clear this is a vibrant and energising environment for learning.

 Well known as a successful college offering huge variety in vocational courses and apprenticeships, its academic side is not to be overlooked.
 Around 600 students are currently studying AS and A Levels with a strong support network guiding them into the best universities.
 These qualifications can also be linked to vocational courses, allowing students to tailor their courses as required.

 Chichester College is in the top 10% in the country for its overall qualification results, and these continue to improve year on year.
 With 15,000 full and part-time students, it’s constantly evolving to offer the best facilities. £10 million investment has just seen a new Construction Trade Centre open in Chichester in Autumn 2013, housing everything from brick-work, electrical and plumbing courses, furniture making and painting and decorating.
 A further £3 million has been spent on a new block at Brinsbury campus, housing animal care, dog grooming parlour and floristry shop.

 Courses cover everything you can think of – finance, fashion and farriery to health and safety, horticulture and history.
 Sports courses are popular including coaching, massage or personal training.
 Large multi-sports halls also feature a large climbing wall and fitness suite and there are a range of outdoor pitches and courts.
 Catering and hospitality students get first-hand experience in the college restaurant; travel and tourism students in the travel agency and hair and beauty trainees in the salons.
 Childcare courses also work with the on-site nursery and a creche and after-school club are provided to help parents returning to study.